 Although Mobilink still leads the telecom industry with more than 38 million cellular subscribers and over 9 million 3G users, the new platform will serve over 50 million customers with the help of 2G, 3G, and LTE technologies.

-How well-diversified the services would be and will this merger keep maintaining the leadership role of Mobilink, are the question which can only be answered once the dust settles in next two years.
+How well-diversified the services will be and will this merger maintain the leadership role of Mobilink, are the questions that can only be answered once the dust settles in the next two years.